Connexa-bot/ConnexaBotApp/replit.md

 - Used across all screens and components

 ## Known Issues
-1. **Blank Screen on Web**: Currently investigating white screen issue on web platform
+1. **Welcome Screen Timeout (Web)**: Auto-transition from welcome to terms screen may not fire consistently on web
-   - App bundles successfully
-   - No JavaScript errors in console
-   - Likely related to AuthContext API calls or navigation flow
-   - Need to debug initialization sequence
+   - Animation works correctly (fade effect visible)
+   - Timeout is set but transition occasionally doesn't trigger
+   - **Workaround**: Users can manually skip welcome flow by clicking through or clearing AsyncStorage
+   - Core app functionality is unaffected
+   - Native platforms should work fine

 ## Development Workflow